vercara/udns_ptt/README.md

 ## Creating the Push Notification

-In the UDNS UI, or through the API, you need to create a Push Notification.
-The UDNS system will test the endpoint to make sure it's responsive before it will start publishing messages to it.
-I'll describe how to create one through the API and include Postman collection in the "postman" directory.
+To create a Push Notification in the UDNS UI or through the API, follow the steps below.
+The UDNS system will test the endpoint to ensure its responsiveness before it starts publishing messages to it.
+We will describe how to create one through the API and include a Postman collection in the "postman" directory.

+### REST API

 1. Send an authorization request to the UDNS REST API and generate a Bearer token.
 The request body is x-www-form-urlencoded and needs to contain a grant_type and your username/password.